 Lubeznik Art Center Class Trip

-My Art Appreciation class and Advanced Art classes visited the Lubeznik Center for the Arts in Michigan City, Indiana, and it was a valuable experience to see contemporary art in person.
+My Art Appreciation class (Lake Michigan College) and Advanced Art classes (Bridgman High School) visited the Lubeznik Center for the Arts in Michigan City, Indiana, which was a valuable experience to see contemporary art in person.
 We explored work by Maria Bundunarena as well as an immersive installation by Luftwerk, which transformed the gallery space with light and color.
 The students also created artwork inspired by the exhibition.
-Overall, the trip gave students a chance to connect classroom discussions about contemporary art to real-world experiences, sparking thoughtful conversations.
+The trip gave students a chance to connect classroom discussions about contemporary art to real-world experiences, sparking thoughtful conversations.

 Ceramics with Art 1 & Advanced Art

-This semester, my Art 1 and Advanced Art students created ceramics, exploring handbuilding techniques like pinch pots, coil building, and slab construction, as well as experimenting with glazes.
+This semester, my Art 1 and Advanced Art students created ceramics, exploring handbuilding techniques like coil building and slab construction, as well as experimenting with sculpting and glazes.
 Along the way, we discussed the work of notable ceramic artists, from famous artists like Maria Martinez to contemporary local artists like Laurie Sharkus.
-Seeing how these artists use form, texture, and glaze to communicate ideas gave students a framework for thinking about their own work and encouraged them to take creative risks.
+Seeing how these artists use form, texture, and glaze to communicate ideas gave students a framework for thinking about their own work.

 Thankfulness Collage with Advanced Art